nagata-yuichi/Dihedral-Escher-Tiling/README.md

 Then, an executable file "display" is generated.

 Note:
-You may need to modify the code that includes Eigen libray (see error messages).
+You may need to modify the part of the code that includes Eigen libray (see error messages).

 # How to perform the EST
 (1) Selecting promising template configurations